btcpayserver/btcpayserver-doc/FAQ/FAQ-Integrations.md

 Order status depends on a merchant's business model.
 To better understand BTCPay order (invoice) status [read this document](/WooCommerce.md#btcpay-order-statuses).
 There's no best way to configure them without trial and error and seeing what works for your business.
 ### How to customize e-mail confirmations in WooCommerce?
-If you wish to send an e-mail after a certain status to the customer, you can configure your BTCPay WooCommerce plugin.
+If you wish to send an e-mail after a certain status to the customer, you need to edit WooCommerce order e-mail templates.
 This is recommended only if you know what you're doing.
+[Check out this guide](https://www.cloudways.com/blog/how-to-customize-woocommerce-order-emails/).